zaher-m/ITI-Jenkins-Labs/README.md

 # ITI Jenkins Labs

 This repository contains a Spring Boot application that serves as a demonstration for CI/CD pipelines using Jenkins.
-Built as part of ITI's Jenkins course.
+All work done built as part of ITI's Jenkins course.

 ## Features